We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Sure, a photo with the product in an influencer's hand with a link to your product page can be a straightforward way for an influencer to show off your brand; it's been done over and over again and will likely not turn many heads (or spur any thumbs to double-tap, shall we say).

 Spend your time keeping up with what's popular on social media and offer ways for your influencer to integrate your product into current trends.
 Or - create your own trends!
 Work with your influencer to try something new and exciting.

 Do you want to learn all there is to know about social influencers and their partnerships?
 Look no further than Hollywood Branded!
 Read some of our blogs on social media influencers below.

-Are you interested in learning more on how your brand can work with social media influencers?
-Download our insider's guide to social media influencers infographic that provides case studies, rates and strategies for success when creating a social media influencer program.
+Are you interested in learning more about how your brand can work with social media influencers?
+Download our insider's guide to social media influencers infographic that provides case studies, rates, and strategies for success when creating a social media influencer program.

 Topics: Celebrity Partnership, Social Media Strategy, Influencer Marketing 101